Types of Financial Aid

 Tennessee Promise Scholarship

 Tennessee resident/U.S. citizen/students who graduate from an eligible high School, homeschool, or earn a GED/HISET(prior to 19th birthday) can receive an award at an eligible postsecondary institution toward tuition and mandatory fees after all other gift aid has been first applied.
 High School students must attend mandatory meetings and participate in a mentoring program.
-College students must attend full-time, continue to participate in the mentoring program, and perform 8 hours of community service prior to each term the award is received.
-This scholarship program begins in the 2015-16 academic year.
+College students must attend full-time, continue to participate in the mentoring program, perform 8 hours of community service prior to each term the award is received and complete the FAFSA by the state determined deadline.

 Federal Stafford Loan